Samantha's Story

 “I was no longer proud of what I did…thinking we always needed more money and more consumption was like being on a treadmill but never reaching the end ‘goal’.”

 Leaving a high-status, well-paid role meant giving up security, identity, and the structure that had defined my life for two decades.
-I had to disentangle my self-worth from performance metrics and confront uncomfortable questions about privilege and purpose.
+I had to disentangle my self-worth from performance metrics and confront uncomfortable questions about what I could do to add true value to those around me and the wider world.
 Stepping away required letting go of my ego and a system that equated success with financial achievement.

 “Take some time to realise what it means to be human, to be in nature, to tread lightly, to slow down and do no harm wherever possible.”